retr0nade/DBMS-Chatbot/README.md

 # 💬 DBMS Chatbot

 An intelligent chatbot that can understand, answer, and explain a wide range of topics in **Database Management Systems (DBMS)** — including SQL, MongoDB, PL/SQL, and more.
-Powered by modern large language models and hosted on an interactive notebook platform, this chatbot is your academic TA, interview buddy, and coding partner — all in one.
+Powered by modern large language models and hosted on an interactive notebook platform, this chatbot is your academic TA and coding partner — all in one.

 ## 📚 Table of Contents